usertoroot/HookFunction/README.md

 Every time the **RC4** function in the program will be invoked our program will intercept the code flow.
 This allows us to do tampering before encryption and after decryption.

 Using [HookPython](https://git.koenj.com/koenj/hookpython) it is possible to make python proxy functions.
-If you want to know more about this please visit the [HookPython](https://git.koenj.com/koenj/hookpython) page.
+If you want to know more please visit the [HookPython](https://git.koenj.com/koenj/hookpython) page.

 Special Case
 ------------

 The function name **PythonHook** is used as a keyword to detect when python hooking is requested.
+If you want to know more please visit [HookPython](https://git.koenj.com/koenj/hookpython).

 Additional Notes
 ----------------